SWOSSAA CONSTITUTION

 2.1 -- Fees

-Member schools shall pay a fee of sixty cents
+Member schools shall pay a fee of

-31 of the current school year.
-Century
+as of October 31 of the current school year.

 2.2 -- Expenses

-Legitimate and reasonable expenses of Officers
+Legitimate and reasonable expenses

-and Directors, the Board of Reference, the Transfer Committee, the
+of Officers and Directors, the Board of Reference, the Transfer Committee, the

 Secretary-Treasurer or any other committee appointed by SWOSSAA shall be paid

 from SWOSSAA funds while such members are on business for SWOSSAA.
-The travel rate is ($0.40) per kilometre.
+The travel rate is ($0.50) per kilometre.

 2.3 -- Disbursements

-All disbursements shall be made over the
+All disbursements shall be made over

-signature of the Secretary-Treasurer.
+the signature of the Secretary-Treasurer.

 2.4 -- Honorarium

-The Secretary-Treasurer will be paid an
+The Secretary-Treasurer will be paid

-honorarium of thirty five hundred dollars ($3500.00) per fiscal year.
+an honorarium of five thousand ($5000.00) per fiscal year.
+The

 2.5 -- Financial Records

-All receipts and expenditures shall be recorded
+All receipts and expenditures shall

-to it.
+expenditures applicable to it.

 2.6 -- Financial Year

-The financial year for SWOSSAA will run from July
+The financial year for SWOSSAA will

-1 to June 30.
+run from July 1 to June 30.

 2.7 -- Admission Fee

-Activity Convenors may charge an admission fee
+Activity Convenors may charge an

-suspended from all SWOSSAA participation.
+will be suspended from all SWOSSAA participation.

 2.8 – Event Expenses

-SWOSSAA will pay
+SWOSSAA

-expenses incurred in running badminton, cross-country, curling, golf, (except
+will pay expenses incurred in running badminton, cross-country, curling, golf, (except

 green fees), swimming, tennis, track and field, and wrestling.
 In all other